 Bicycles must keep to roadways.
 Bicycle helmets are mandatory in British Columbia.

-Please note that bicycles with electric assist motors (e-bikes) are not allowed on the trails within Nickel Plate Provincial Park.
+Please note that bicycles with electric assist motors (e-bikes) are not allowed on the trails within Nickel Plate Park.
 E-bikes are restricted to park roads and areas where motorized use is permitted.
 The only exception to this policy will be for authorized and identified trail maintenance bikes conducting work on behalf of BC Parks.

 Hunting is permitted only during lawful game hunting season.
 Check with Hunting and Trapping Synopsis for regulations.